Image

 Stop criterion (function value)

-The optimizer stops when one of the two stop criteria are fulfilled and convergence to the optimum is assumed.
-In this case, the optimizer terminates when the decrease in the objective function (maximum likelihood value) is small enough.
+The optimizer stops when one of the two stop criteria is fulfilled and convergence to the optimum is assumed.
+In this case, the optimizer terminates when the decrease in the objective function (maximum likelihood value) is smaller than the recommended minimum.
 The condition is met if (f' - f) / f < stop criterion, where f' is the objective value of the past iteration and f is the objective value of the current iteration.
 The default value is 10^-9.

 Special assumptions